 When you smile, the one thing you don’t want to show is your teeth.
 Although you try to take good care of them, you may feel they aren’t as white as you want them to be.
 You may also dislike that annoying gap between your top front teeth.
 One tooth might even have a noticeable chip.

 To you, your teeth look dingy and uneven.
 You’ve tried home whitening kits, but they are cumbersome and time-consuming.
 And there’s no home remedy for the gap between your teeth or that chip in your tooth.

 Cosmetic dentistry is something you’ve considered.
 Your neighbor had dental bonding done to her teeth and they look great.
 It might be an option, but you know nothing about it.

 Here are a few tips on what you should know about dental bonding.

 What is Dental Bonding and What is it Used for?

-Dental bonding is a procedure that is performed by your Phoenix cosmetic dentist.
+Dental bonding is a procedure that is performed by your Cave Creek cosmetic dentist.
 A composite resin, a plastic-like material, is applied to your teeth and hardened with a special light.
 The resin can be molded to what-ever shape is needed to repair or restore your teeth.
 The color can be matched to your natural teeth to blend in and give your mouth a consistent look.